KianSajjadi/homelab/readme.md

 - use k3s inbuilt volume management
 - add pipeline for building kubernetes for secrets
 - consider argocd for gitops, if not setup weave UI for fluxcd
+- cron job to backup postgres DB for spoolman